-Project Team Title Scope TC BRAN Broadband Radio Access Network responsible for all aspects of standardisation for present and future broadband radio access networks, including: - radio and regulatory aspects, - lower layer protocol aspects, - architectures, transmission and inter-working aspects of access networks, - aspects of transport network interfaces.
-TC ERM EMC and Radio spectrum matters ERM TFES primary responsibility for: - ETSI deliverables (in whole or in part) dealing with EMC; - ETSI deliverables (in whole or in part) dealing with radio spectrum parameters concerned with inter-system characteristics; - co-ordination of ETSI positions on the efficient use of the radio spectrum and spectrum allocations.
-TC RRS Reconfigurable Radio Systems Four Working Groups: - System Aspects - Equipment Architecture - Cognitive Management and Control - Public Safety responsible of standardisation activities related to Reconfigurable Radio Systems encompassing system solutions related to Software Defined Radio (SDR) and Cognitive Radio (CR); - to collect and define the related Reconfigurable Radio Systems requirements from relevant stakeholders; - to identify gaps, where existing ETSI standards do not fulfil the requirements, and suggest further standardisation activities to fill those gaps; - to deliver its findings in the form of ETSI deliverables as appropriate; - to provide ETSI with a major centre of expertise in the area of Reconfigurable Radio Systems.
+Technical Committee Title Scope Broadband Radio Access Network responsible for all aspects of standardization for present and future broadband radio access networks, including: radio and regulatory aspects, TC BRAN lower layer protocol aspects, architectures, transmission and inter-working aspects of access networks, aspects of transport network interfaces.
+EMC and Radio spectrum matters primary responsibility for: - ETSI deliverables (in whole or in part) dealing with EMC; TC ERM ETSI deliverables (in whole or in part) dealing with radio spectrum parameters concerned with inter-system characteristics; ERM/MSG TFES co-ordination of ETSI positions on the efficient use of the radio spectrum and spectrum allocations - Program Making and Special Events (PMSE).
+Reconfigurable Radio Systems responsible for standardization activities related to Reconfigurable Radio Systems encompassing system solutions related to Software Defined Radio (SDR) and Cognitive Radio (CR); Four WG: to collect and define the related Reconfigurable Radio Systems requirements from relevant stakeholders; TC RRS System Aspects - to identify gaps, where existing ETSI standards do not Equipment Architecture fulfil the requirements, and suggest further standardization activities to fill those gaps; Cognitive Management and Control to deliver its findings in the form of ETSI deliverables as appropriate; - Public Safety to provide ETSI with a major centre of expertise in the area of Reconfigurable Radio Systems.